 Local food and literary stained glass

 Students enter the servery through a dramatic, glass-ceilinged atrium.
-The food stations offer a wide range of choices, from fresh stir-fries to pizzas baked in a stone-lined oven, from deli sandwiches and traditional grill items to salads filled with local produce.
-There are three large dining rooms: the magnificent Great Hall, where students eat their meals surrounded by stained-glass windows illustrating great works of American and British literature; a light-filled modern counterpart, Thomas Hall; and a downstairs room, Alumni Hall.
-Together, the atrium, servery, and the Thomas and alumni dining rooms comprise Dempsey Hall.
+The food stations offer a wide range of choices, from fresh stir-fry to pizzas baked in a stone oven, from deli sandwiches and traditional grill items to salads filled with local produce.
+There are three large dining rooms: the magnificent Great Hall, where students eat their meals surrounded by stained-glass windows illustrating great works of American and British literature; a light-filled modern counterpart, Thomas Hall; and a downstairs room, the Alumni Dining Room.